 Entry and Payment

 All events are limited to 49 boats.
 Anyone that has fished with us in the past few years gets priority through April 1st, 2020.
 After April 1st, Teams will be added according to postmark on the envelope, which contains a signed entry and payment.
 You must be paid in full one week prior to the events!
-You must fish 4 Lakes Events to qualify for B.A.S.S.
-Team Championship and Team of the Year!
-Also, you must fish a minimum of 2 events in order to fish with us at all!
-TOY and Championship Qualifying is based on 4 out of 5 events.
+UPDATED for 2020!
+NO EVENT MINIMUM!
+However, to qualify for B.A.S.S.
+Team Championship and Team of the Year you must fish at least 3 events!
+TOY and Championship Qualifying Points are best of 3 out of 5 events.

 You must download the entry form and rules, fill out and mail.

 All entries must include a “live” check (not postdated) for all tournament fees (including membership fee).
 Please note that any check received with the current date will be cashed immediately.
 The only exception is if you send one check for all of your tournament fees (payment for both events), it may be postdated for May 1st, 2020, however, your membership fees will have to be paid via a separate “live” check (not postdated).
 If you send separate checks for each tournament entered they may be postdated for 15 days prior to tournament entered.
 Any checks returned from bank for any reason will have to be paid in cash before fishing on tournament day, along with a $25.00 NSF fee.
 No refunds will be returned after checks are deposited.
 All entries must be postmarked by the Saturday one-week prior to the event.
 No entries will be accepted at the ramp on the tournament day.
 Multiply the number of Tournaments selected by $300 plus membership fees and mail check along with completed entry form to:

 Major League Series

 26363 County Road 26